RAW. RUGGED. REMARKABLE.

 Tourism Tasmania and Rob Burnett

 Explore the untouched Pieman River by kayak or take a river cruise on the Arcadia II, a grand old vessel built from precious Huon pine.
 Base yourself at the historic township of Corinna.
 At Corinna Wilderness Retreat, sleep in an old miners’ hut or in one of the new cottages built in the style of the original huts.
-Share a locally brewed craft beer at the Tarkine Hotel, then simply stargaze and chill.
+This is the perfect place to simply stargaze and chill.
 Here’s to a night sky that is anything but dark.

 takayna / Tarkine